bikeshaving/crank/website/guides/04-handling-events.md

 }
 ```

-We use the `reset` flag to check whether we need to set the `value` of the underlying input DOM element, and we omit the `value` prop when we aren’t performing a reset.
-The input is therefore both uncontrolled in that we do not track its value, but also controllable via normal rendering when we want to reset its `value` to the empty string.
+In the above example, we use the `reset` flag to check whether we need to set the `value` prop of the underlying input DOM element, and we omit the `value` prop when we aren’t performing a reset.
+Because the prop is not cleared when absent from the virtual element’s props, Crank leaves it alone.
+Crank’s approach means we do not need special alternative props for uncontrolled behavior, and we can continue to use virtual element rendering over raw DOM mutations in those circumstances where we do need control.